This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Citrus Tamari Sauce: Combine the orange juice, lemon juice, chopped cilantro, and the dark green scallion tops in a small mixing bowl.
-Add tamari to preference and mix.
+• Citrus Tamari Sauce: Combine the orange juice, lemon juice, cilantro, and dark green scallion tops in a small bowl.
+Add tamari to taste and mix.

-• Spicy Salmon Mix: Slice 8 thick slices of the salmon and set aside for later.
-Finely chop the rest of it and add it to a bowl with the Japanese mayo, sriracha, tamari, sesame oil, Serranos, 2 tsp rice vinegar and white and light green parts of the scallions from earlier.
+• Spicy Salmon Mix: Cut 8 thick slices from the salmon and set aside.
+Finely chop the remaining salmon and combine in a bowl with the Japanese mayo, sriracha, tamari, sesame oil, rice vinegar, serrano, and the reserved white and light green scallion parts.
 Mix well.

-• Salmon Sushi Bundt Cake: Spray your bundt cake pan with cooking oil spray.
+• Assemble: Spray the bundt pan with cooking oil spray.
 Arrange the 8 reserved salmon slices in the bottom of the pan.
 Press half of the seasoned rice firmly over the salmon.
-Layer the sliced cucumbers slightly overlapping, then the avocados, and then the spicy salmon mixture.
-Add the rest of the rice to the top and press down firmly to secure the layers.
-Refrigerate the pan for at least 10 minutes to set.
+Layer the cucumber slices, slightly overlapping, then the avocado, then the spicy salmon mixture.
+Press the remaining rice on top until it sits flush with the rim.
+Refrigerate for at least 10 minutes to set.

-• Molding the Salmon Sushi Ring: Depending on the specific shape of your pan, you may have a small amount of the ingredients left over.
-You want to fill the mold completely and press the layers until they are flat, but do not overfill.
-The final layer of rice must be flush with the rim to provide a stable, level base when you invert the cake.
+• • Molding the Salmon Sushi Ring: Depending on your pan shape, you may have a small amount of ingredients left over.
+Fill the mold completely and press the layers flat, but do not overfill.
+The final rice layer must be flush with the rim so the cake lands stable and level when you invert it.

-Handling the Rice: To prevent the sticky Calrose grains from clinging to your skin, wet your hands slightly before pressing each rice layer into the mold.
-This allows you to pack the Salmon Cake firmly without the rice sticking to your hands.
+• Handling the Rice: To keep the sticky Calrose grains from clinging to your skin, wet your hands slightly before pressing each rice layer.
+You can pack the cake firmly without taking half the rice with you.

-• Serve: Place your serving plate upside down on top of the bundt cake pan and careful flip all of it over so the cake is now upright.
-Tap lightly on the top of the pan until the cake releases.
-Top with crushed nori, shichimi togarashi, sliced serranos, and serve with the citrus tamari sauce.
+• Serve: Place a serving plate upside down over the pan and carefully flip both together so the cake is upright.
+Tap the top of the pan until the cake releases.
+Top with crumbled nori, shichimi togarashi, and sliced serranos.
+Serve with the citrus tamari sauce.

 Kitchen Cam